pebreo/pebreo.github.io/midgame/part3-polyamory.md

 ## At the heart of the problem (pun intended)

-Its very likely, the cause of population collapse in developed countries is that women have to choose whether to spend their time and energy building their careers (material needs & safety) versus direct their limited time and effort to raising a family.
+Its very likely, the cause of population collapse in developed countries is that women have to choose between building a career now or raising a family.
+They are forced to make this decision because of limited time and resources.
 According to tk, raising a family in developed countries tk compared to tk.

 The solution to this big challenge involves two parts: upgrading how we think about think about romantic love and upgrading out socialeconimic system.
 The first part i will describe in this section and the second half in thr next section.